joelouthan/Theologicus/src/luke/luke19.md

 2. Many have seen God and did not worship him.
 What does Paul say about everybody knowing God and not believing in him?

+## Blessed is He: He Came As The Prophet

 >Luke 19:41-44 (CSB) As he approached and saw the city, he wept for it, saying, “If you knew this day what would bring peace—but now it is hidden from your eyes.
 For the days will come on you when your enemies will build a barricade around you, surround you, and hem you in on every side.
 They will crush you and your children among you to the ground, and they will not leave one stone on another in your midst, because you did not recognize the time when God visited you.”

 1. Why did many Jews in Jesus' time not believe and obey Jesus?

 2. Jesus is the fulfillment of all the Scriptures and yet, many Jewish people do not believe in Christ.
 What must happen in order for anybody to believe in God?
 In other words, is it something that we must do or is it something God must do first?

+## Blessed is He: He Came To Set The Captives Free

 >Luke 19:45-48 (CSB) He went into the temple and began to throw out those who were selling, and he said, “It is written, my house will be a house of prayer, but you have made it a den of thieves!”
 >